By Arun Dohle

 8) Our adoptions were not adoptions.
 Under Indian law we were not legally adopted, we were placed into guardianship with foreigners.
 We were then taken abroad and adopted in another country.

-9) Most adoptees do not have their original birth certificates, only an affadavit from the orphanage, stating the date of birth and the abandonment / relinquishment paper by the mother.
+9) Most adoptees do not have their original birth certificates, nor the actual relinquishment document.
+Most have only an affidavit from the orphanage, stating the date of birth and the abandonment, as well as the court order which doesn`t give details about the parents.

 10) The relinquishment document, which should contain the name and address of the mother, is neither with the Indian court file, nor with the adoptive parents, nor CARA (which only came into existence in 1995) nor the adoption agency nor the authorities in the receiving country.